bfanselow/Python-Tutorials/GIL.md

 #### Race Condition
 A race condition occurs when the behaviour of the system or code relies on the sequence of execution that is defined by uncontrollable events.
-In thread-safe code, the final result of operations performed by multiple threads is independent of the order in which the threads run
+In thread-safe code, the final result of operations performed by multiple threads is independent of the order in which the threads run.

 #### Global Interpreter Lock (GIL)
 This is exactly what the CPython GIL does.
 It prevents race conditions by ensuring that only a single thread is running at any given time.
 This makes life easier for some Python programmers but at the same time it imposes a limitation since multi-core systems cannot be exploited in the context of threading.